SamarjeetMalik/Solving-Inverse-physics-problems-with-score-matching/README.md

 This example is located in the folder `buoyancy-flow`.
 We learn the score field for a buoyancy-driven flow with obstacles.
 What makes this experiment challenging is that it involves non-linear physics and randomly placed obstacles for each simulation.
 This means that the learned score field needs to be able to generalize very well to unseen scenarios.

-### Isotropic Forced Turbulence

-Finally, we learn the score field for isotropic forced turbulence.
-The experiments are located in the folder `navier-stokes`.
-In this example, we do not have a numerical solver for the forward problem.
-Instead, we train a (time-independent) neural network for the physics and a (time-dependent) neural network for the score field.